-2. Public Involvement Process
+A-2.
+Public Involvement Process

-The KYTC is working in concert with the ADDs and MPOs to ensure that public involvement processes are utilized that provide opportunities for public review and comments at key decision points.
+The KYTC works with the ADDs and MPOs to ensure that public involvement processes are utilized that provide opportunities for public review and comments at key decision points.
+See Exhibit A-2 for a complete detail description of the public involvement process.